Welcome and thank you so much for being here!

 If you want a thicker moon, you can definitely do that.
 Just move your circle further out

-From these two things you can make endless designs and shapes.
+From these two things, you can make endless designs and shapes.

 Cropping an object with the slice tool

 Sometimes, well a lot of the time, you find an object and wish a part of it wasn’t there right?
-Oh I understand how frustrating that can be, but no worries because this tool can help with that.
+Oh, I understand how frustrating that can be, but no worries because this tool can help with that.

-For example, Lets take this curved arrow below.
+For example, Let’s take this curved arrow below.
 I love the curve but don’t want the arrow for the project I am working on so I want to remove it.

 First grab a basic shape from the shape icon, for me that would be a circle.
 If you want the cut flat vs rounded you can grab a square.

-Next you want to line it up right where you want it to cut or slice at.
+Now let us line it up right where you want it to cut or slice at.
 Then you want to select both objects which are the arrow and circle and hit slice.